pce-devel/huc/examples/asm/elmer/README.md

 * scd-core-2stage
   - A simple example of creating an ISO for a Super CD-ROM, and loading the "CORE(not TM)" kernel code in a startup overlay.

+## Getting started with the KickC compiler

+* rom-kickc-hello
+  - A simple example of creating a HuCARD ROM.

+* rom-kickc-shmup
+  - A simple conversion of HuC's shmup.c sample to KickC.